If you’re making your own preserves, make sure your glass jars are scrupulously clean so that the contents won’t perish.

 Why should we sterilise jars?

-It’s very important to sterilise your jars properly so that you remove bacteria in the jars, which could cause your preserves to spoil.
-Timing is important, because you should put your preserves into a hot jar while the preserves themselves are still piping hot – it’s a good idea so start preparing your jars when the preserves are about 20 mins away from being ready.
+It’s very important to sterilise jars properly to remove bacteria, which could cause your preserves to spoil.
+Timing is important, because you should put your preserves in a hot jar while the preserves themselves are still piping hot – start preparing your jars when the preserves are about 20 minutes away from being ready.

 How many jars should I sterilise?

-It’s a good idea to sterilise one or two more jars than you think you’re going to need to make sure you have enough for all of the preserve mixture.
+It's best to sterilise one or two more jars than you think you’re going to need to make sure you have enough for all of the preserve mixture.

 How to prepare jars with a rubber ring seal